MacCoss - Sample QC and System Suitability

 Figure 1 is illustrative (no samples).
 The peptide internal QC in all figures is PRTC.
 The protein internal QC in all figures in yeast enolase (ENO).
 The system suitability sample is 600 fmol BSA and 150 fmol PRTC in all figures.
 A yeast digest was assessed for system suitability using DDA as part of Figure 3.
 In Figure 4 and Supplemental Figure 1, a pool of CSF was used for sample method development.
 Pooled human plasma was the sample matrix in Figure 5.
 Samples of mouse brain were run in Figure 6.
 Individual samples of human CSF were processed in Figure 7.

-This paper includes 7 figures and 1 Supplemental Figure.
+This paper includes 7 figures and 2 Supplemental Figures.
 The mass spectrometry data was collected between 2014 and 2023 in the MacCoss laboratory.
-The public GitHub Repository maccoss-sample-qc-system-suitability includes R scripts and R Markdown documents that were used to generate Figures 3-7 and Supplementary Figure 1.
+The public GitHub Repository manuscript-qc-system-suitability includes R scripts and R Markdown documents that were used to generate Figures 3-7 and Supplementary Figures 1 and 2.

 Folder Data and Supplementary File Locations